slightknack/difflogic/README.md

 # results

 Using logical 1-bit quantization implemented from scratch, with some elbow grease, I compiled a neural network (running on the GPU) to a 300-line single-threaded c program.
-This resulted in a **162,249x speedup.** That seems crazy but it's true.
+This resulted in a **1,744x speedup.** Reproduction steps and development journal below.

 # to reproduce